23

 1943 AW is given permission by the British Government to give singing lessons.

-1949 AW goes to Amsterdam for an operation with Dr Salomon, hears
+to Amsterdam for an operation with Dr Salomon, hears of Charlotte’s

-of Charlotte’s death but Dr S knew nothing about the paintings at that
+death but Dr S knew nothing about the paintings at that time.

 1950’s AW has many students.
 No constant daily contact at that time.
 Articles are written and contacts made with leading composers, musicians, actors, writers to pass on the work but there is no great response.
 In ’56, Jenny Johnson performs in the Hoffnung Music Festival to good reviews.
 A record “Vox Humana” is issued by Folkways and is released in the US.

-In ’56, Kaya Anderson starts lessons with Roy Hart
+’56, Kaya Anderson starts lessons with Roy Hart and

 ’59 AW’s work is acknowledged by Dr Paul Moses,